 65. Ivor Allchurch

-One of Wales’ most talented and successful players, Ivor Allchurch began his career at his home town club Swansea Town in 1949.
-Despite spending a lot of his playing career outside of top division football, he achieved a reputation as one of the most skilful forwards in Britain during the 1950s as well as enjoying a successful international career with Wales.
+One of Wales’ most talented and successful football players, Ivor Allchurch began his career at his home town club Swansea Town in 1949.
+Despite spending a lot of his playing career outside of top division football, he achieved a reputation as one of the most skillful forwards in Britain during the 1950s as well as enjoying a successful international career with Wales.

 During his nine year first spell with Swansea, Allchurch played in the English Second Division but made such an immediate impact that he found himself in the Welsh senior team.
 Making his international debut in November 1950, just a month past his twenty-first birthday, he would go on to set a Welsh appearance that would stand for several decades, as well as sharing in a goalscoring record since beaten only by Ian Rush.